Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 ---
-title: 'Array API Standard in SciPy'
+title: 'The Array API Standard in SciPy'
 published: September 25, 2023
 authors: [lucas-colley]
 description: "How can SciPy use the Array API Standard to achieve array library interoperability?"